jcohonner/LisActivDynamicSiteBundle/README.md

 ## Purpose

-eZ Publish supports multi-site configuration by design for years.
-Unfortunately, creating a new site requires physical settings files changes.
-This means a whole deployment process if you want to respect some standards on not change production config files on the fly.
+eZ Publish supports multi-site configuration by design since years.
+Unfortunately, creating a new site requires setting files changes.
+This means a whole deployment process if you want to respect some standards like not changing production config files on the fly.

-When multi-site means multiple different sites with different design, configuration, controllers (etc.) this doesn't really matter as you will in any case to go through a development process.
+When multi-site means multiple different sites with different design, configuration, controllers (etc.) this doesn't really matter.
+You will have to go through a development process in any case.

-if multi-site means for your project, the same exact site with only different content and maybe some little customization, it quickly becomes annoying to have to deploy config files.
+If for your project, multi-site means the same exact site with only different content and maybe a bit of customization, it quickly becomes annoying to have to deploy config files.

 That’s where LisActivDynamicSiteBundle may help you.

-This bundle searches for specific content type (“site settings”) that describe sites and their configuration (name, domain, root).
+This bundle searches for specific content type (“site settings”) that describes sites and their configuration (name, domain, root).
 This configuration is dumped in a YML file that is loaded using Synfony DependecyInjection methods.

 ## Warning